 - Kitchen Shears - Use a pair of sharp kitchen shears or poultry shears to cut out the breastbone.
 If you don't have kitchen shears or you find that yours are dull, you can use a serrated knife.
-Or, a very sharp butcher knife or boning knife.
-Whatever tool you use, be very careful with the tool as you cut out the backbone.
+Or, a very sharp knife (butcher knife or boning knife).
+Whatever tool you use, be very careful with the tool as you cut down the side of the backbone.

 There are so many wonderful Thanksgiving turkey recipes out there.
 This post focuses on how to spatchcock a turkey.
-So we're going to be using basic ingredients to get you a flavorful turkey.
+So we're going to be using basic ingredients to get you a flavorful, delicious turkey.

 - Turkey - Obviously, you'll need a whole turkey.
 Spatchcocking works best on turkeys no more than 25 pounds.
-Last year, I spatchcocked a 25-pound turkey, and it was pretty much the maximum size to fit onto my extra large roasting pan and baking sheet.
-Any larger, and the turkey won't fit; remember: it needs more surface since it lays flat.
-Turkeys in the 12 to 15 pound range are perfect!
+Last year, I spatchcocked a 25-pound turkey, and it was the maximum size to fit onto my extra large roasting pan and baking sheet.
+Any larger, and the turkey won't fit.
+Remember: it needs more surface area since it lays flat.
+Turkeys in the 12 to 15 pound range are about the perfect size.

 - Butter - I prefer to use unsalted butter to coat the chicken, but you can use olive oil instead.

-- Herbs - use a combination of herbs commonly found in poultry seasoning for the best flavor.
+- Fresh herbs - use a combination of herbs commonly found in poultry seasoning for the best flavor.
 These are thyme, oregano, and sage.